 The event will take place on Thursday 19 December in Regent Street Cinema.
-It is co-sponsored by The University of Westminster and The Institution of Engineering and Technology (IET).
+It is co-sponsored by the University of Westminster and the Institution of Engineering and Technology (IET).

 Data (Big), Computing (Fast), and Algorithms (Learning) – The New Opportunities for a Bright Future

-Professor José M. F. Moura, Carnegie Mellon University IEEE President and CEO.
+Professor José M F Moura, Carnegie Mellon University IEEE President and CEO

 IEEE is the largest professional organisation with its 430 thousand members and a footprint over 160 countries.
 Its areas of interest are squarely on the technologies that fuel the fourth industrial revolution – the perfect storm of data sensing, communication, and computing, tools and algorithms that make sense of them all.
-In this talk, Professor Moura will start by overviewing some of these recent developments, their impact, applications that are becoming possible and can be expected and lie ahead, and what are the implications and opportunities for a professional organisation like IEEE.
+In this talk, Professor Moura will start by overviewing some of these recent developments, their impact, applications that are becoming possible and can be expected to lie ahead, and what are the implications and opportunities for a professional organisation like IEEE.

 Perspectives on Engineering and Technology for the Future

-Dr Peter Bonfield OBE FREng FIET – Vice-Chancellor and President of The University of Westminster – IET President
+Dr Peter Bonfield OBE FREng FIET – Vice-Chancellor and President of the University of Westminster – IET President

 Dr Peter Bonfield will share his perspectives on how the IET is evolving to meet the future needs of engineers and technologists in a rapidly changing world.
 He will focus in particular on digital engineering, competency, reward and recognition and on reimagining higher education.

-Peter is Vice-Chancellor and President of The University of Westminster, which is closely involved in business, professional and academic life within London, as well as overseas.
+Peter is Vice-Chancellor and President of the University of Westminster, which is closely involved in business, professional and academic life within London, as well as overseas.

 Previously, he was Chief Executive Officer at BRE Group, where he forged a number of research and teaching partnerships with global universities.